Phase 6Advanced Finetuning·11 min read

-Fine-tuning an LLM requires thousands of high-quality examples, but human annotation is expensive and slow.
-Synthetic data generation uses frontier models to create training data at scale -- producing diverse, domain-specific examples for a fraction of the cost.
+Fine-tuning (covered next, in Day 078) means continuing to train an existing model on example input/output pairs so it picks up your specific style or task -- and like seeding a database with realistic fixtures, you need a lot of those examples for the pattern to hold.
+Producing them by hand (human annotation) is expensive and slow.
+Synthetic data generation uses frontier models (the strongest general-purpose models, like GPT-4o or Claude) to create training data at scale -- producing diverse, domain-specific examples for a fraction of the cost.
 This guide walks you through building a complete synthetic data pipeline.

 Coming from Software Engineering?
 Synthetic data generation is like property-based testing for ML -- you define the shape of good data, then auto-generate thousands of examples.
 Just as tools like Hypothesis generate test inputs from specifications, you use a powerful LLM to generate training examples from seed data and quality constraints.
 The pipeline even looks similar: define schema, generate candidates, filter invalid ones.